f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>dynamic Web: the web server.
 In the case of this book, that means the Apache web</span>
     <span>server.
 We&rsquo;ve discussed a little of what a web server does during the HTTP server/</span>
     <span>client exchange, but it does much more behind the scenes.</span>
-    <span>For example, Apache doesn&rsquo;t serve up just HTML files&mdash;it handles a wide range of</span>
+    <span>For example, Apache doesn&rsquo;t serve up just HTML files it handles a wide range of</span>
     <span>files from images and Flash files to MP3 audio files, RSS (Really Simple Syndication)</span>
     <span>feeds, and so on.
 To do this, each element a web client encounters in an HTML page</span>
     <span>is also requested from the server, which then serves it up.</span>